Carbon footprint of fuels

 Since growth on the landscape makes all the difference in computing the biogenic assessment factor, I try to model this carefully and thoroughly, usually using the US Forest Service’s Forest Vegetation Simulator.
 In collaboration with NRDC and the Spatial Informatics Group, I worked on one such analysis to estimate carbon balances of wood pellets manufactured in the U.S. Southeast:

 The Y-axis reports cumulative GHG emissions, in metric tons of carbon dioxide equivalent per installed megawatt of wood pellet-fired electric generation.
-The cumulative emissions from the pellet-based power plant keep up with those of a coal plant for decades, and finally drop below the cumlative emissions of a modern, natural gas-fired power plant some 60 years after deployment.
-The main reason for this (to some) disappointing outcome, is that by harvesting the landscape the biofuel manufacturer has forgone a high rate of carbon sequestration in a growing, mature forest and replaced it with a much lower rate of carbon sequestration in a new, early forest.
+The cumulative emissions from the pellet-based power plant keep pace with the emissions of a conventional coal plant for decades, and finally drop below the cumulative emissions of a modern, natural gas-fired power plant some 60 years after deployment.
+The main reason for this disappointing outcome, is that by harvesting the landscape the biofuel manufacturer has foregone a high rate of carbon sequestration in a growing, mature forest and replaced it with a much lower rate of carbon sequestration in a new, early forest.
 It takes about half a century before the new forest can sequester as much carbon as the previous, mature forest would have over the same time period.

 But the results from carbon footprint analyses of biofuels are not always so disappointing.
 Especially fuels that are derived from existing grasslands, for example, can have very encouraging GHG profiles.

 For most people “fuels” mean combustible materials.
 Heat or electric energy carriers transmit energy extracted from a fuel, or from another energy resource, to remotely located users.
 The carbon profiles associated with energy carriers come with some unique issues of their own.
 Here are energy flows I calculated for a natural gas-fired district heating system, that occasionally co-fires some biomass: